pazvega/Tech-Test-Full-Stack/README.md

 ### Technical Requirements

-* Visual Studio 2019 or higher.
-* The backend must be .Net Core with C#.
+* The backend must be using Flask, FastAPI.
-* EF Core Code First must be used for accessing the data model.
 * Front end must run using a JavaScript framework.
 * The solution must build and run with one click.